top of page

 Sustaining Community and Humanity

-Honey Girl Books and Gifts is the creation of Julia Douthwaite Viglione, a writer and teacher as well as a designer / seamstress.
-The mission is to sustain and nurture humanity through connections: connections created by literature and textile arts.
+Honey Girl Books and Gifts has a mission: to sustain and nurture humanity through literature and textile arts.

-We care about the material aspect of sustainability.
-We enjoy restoring old quilts and making new ones of old fabrics, as well as producing snazzy new works with distinctive cottons from France, Ghana, Senegal, Japan, and the USA.
+I care about materials, restoring old quilts and making new ones of old fabrics, as well as producing style with distinctive cotton and satin from France, Ghana, Senegal, Japan, Sweden, and the USA.

-Our quilts, when made of vintage linens, discarded clothing, and repurposed fabrics, provide one kind of sustainability.
-The toys we make--Luxury Troll Boudoirs and Eek dog pillows--provide another kind of sustainability.
-They are made of leftover quilt squares, batting, and vintage satins as well as artisanal wooden cigar boxes and used troll dolls.
+When made of vintage linens, discarded clothing, and repurposed fabrics, the quilts provide one kind of sustainability.
+The toys--Luxury Troll Boudoirs and Eek pet toys--are made of leftover quilt squares, batting, and vintage satins as well as artisanal wooden cigar boxes and used troll dolls.

 WYS aims to inspire kids with the same love of reading and writing that has made our lives so rich and satisfying.
 The price for all classes, as it always was, is free.